 Educational Collaborative: A collaborative approved by the Board in accordance with M.G.L. c.
 40, § 4E.
 The terms collaborative, education collaborative, and educational collaborative shall have the same meaning.

-Member District: A charter school board or school committee of a city, town, or regional school district that has voted to join an educational collaborative.
+Member District: A charter school board or school committee of a city, town, or regional school district that has voted to join an educational collaborative and has been accepted by appropriate votes of the collaborative board of directors, and the member school committees and charter school boards, and approved by the Board.

 Model Agreement: The collaborative agreement developed by the Department, which may be used or adapted by educational collaboratives.